bartonicek/thesis/litreview.md

 Finally, ratio scales also need to preserve the equality of ratios.
 Specifically, if $a/b = b/c$ then $f(a)/f(b) = f(b) / f(c)$.
 As a consequence, this also means that the scale must have a well-defined zero-point.
 Examples of ratio scales include physical magnitudes such as height and weight, which have a well-defined zero point [@stevens1946].

 Steven's [-@stevens1946] typology sparked a considerable debate, on multiple fronts.
 First, since the original publication, many authors have sought to either expand upon or criticize Steven's typology.
 However, despite some monumental efforts towards a unified theory, such as that of @krantz1971, measurement has remained a hotly debated topic to this day [see e.g. @michell2021; @tal2025].
-Second, more relevant to statistics, some authors such as @stevens1951 and @luce1959 used the theory to define come up with prescriptive rules for statistical transformations, suggesting that, for example, taking the mean of an ordinal variable is wrong since the meaning of the average operator is not preserved under monotone transformations.
-However, this issue was hotly contested by statisticians such as @lord1953, @tukey1986, and @velleman1993, who argued that many well-established statistical practices, such as rank-based tests and coefficients of variations, rely on such "impermissible" statistics but can nevertheless yield valuable insights.
-More broadly, these authors also argued that data is not really meaningful on its own, but instead derives its meaning from the statistical questions it is used to answer [see also @wilkinson2012].
+Second, more relevant to statistics, some authors such as @stevens1951 and @luce1959 have used the theory to come up with prescriptive rules for statistical transformations, suggesting that, for example, taking the mean of an ordinal variable is wrong since the meaning of the average operator is not preserved under monotone transformations.
+However, this issue was hotly contested by others, such as @lord1953, @tukey1986, and @velleman1993, who argued that many well-established statistical practices, such as rank-based tests and coefficients of variations, rely on such "impermissible" statistics but can nevertheless yield valuable insights.
+More broadly, these authors also argued that data is not meaningful on its own, but instead derives its meaning from the statistical questions it is used to answer [see also @wilkinson2012].

 At this point, the discussion around measurement has arguably become far too dense and theoretical, and most data visualization researchers seem to avoid delving into it too deeply [see e.g. @wilkinson2012].
 Nevertheless, there are still some areas where the issues of measurement and Steven's typology do crop up.
 For instance, when scaling area based on a continuous variable, a common recommendation is to start the scale at zero to ensure accurate representations of ratios [see e.g. @wickham2024], aligning with Steven's definition of a ratio scale.
 Likewise, the long-standing debate around whether the base of a barplot should always start at zero [see e.g. @cleveland1985; @wilkinson2012] also carries echoes of the measurement debate.
 Ultimately, it may yet require long time to settle the issues around measurement, however, there are definitely some ideas within the literature that data visualization can benefit from.

+### Graphics formats {#graphics-formats}

+In order to draw an image, be in on a computer screen or a piece of paper, we first need some way to encode it.
+Currently, the two most overwhelmingly popular classes of image encoding formats are raster- or bitmap-based, and vector-based.
+Both come with an inherent set of advantages and disadvantages, which will be discussed in the relevant subsections below.

+#### Raster graphics

+Raster (also known as bitmap) graphics represent images as two-dimensional grid of pixels [see e.g. @beatty1983; @foley1996; @shirley2009].
+More specifically, images are encoded as an array of bytes, with a header of metadata (the number of rows and columns, the pixel datatype) and subsequent bytes representing individual pixels.
+Each pixel typically consists of three or four numerical intensities, such as the red, green, and blue color intensities, as well as opacity (alpha channel).

+The raster format is fairly natural, since it maps directly on to how most computer screens (LCD/LED) and printers (laser, ink-jet) represent images [@shirley2009].
+Additionally, raster graphics have the advantage of having a constant size, independent of the complexity of the encoded image (a grid of $n \times m$ pixels is always at most just a grid of $n \times m$ pixels), and can be further compressed to minimize space via either lossless (GIF, TIFF PNG) or lossy (JPEG) compression formats.

+However, raster graphics also have certain disadvantages.
+The constant space complexity can also lead to excessive file sizes for simple yet high-resolution images, and images cannot be easily upscaled, without specialized methods [see e.g. @parsania2014; @chen2019].
+Additionally, another major disadvantage is that the raster (array of pixels) represents mutable state: when we draw something on a raster graphic, we replace the corresponding pixels with new values, and there may be no way to recover the original state.
+As such, when working with raster graphics that change over time, such as in interactive data visualization, a common practice is to keep all of the image state separate from the graphic and do a complete re-render each time the state changes.

+#### Vector graphics

+Vector represent a foil to raster graphics.
+Instead of representing a 2D images via arrays of pixels, they represent them as more abstract specifications involving collections of geometric objects.
+That is, instead of explicitly defining the value of each pixel on the screen, vector graphics consist of declarative "recipes", specifying *what* should be rendered, but not *how*.

+Vector graphics offer certain significant advantages.
+Notably, they are resolution-invariant, meaning that the same image can be upscaled and downscaled without any loss in quality.
+This is due to how vector images are rendered: prior to being sent to the output device (screen or printer), they are rasterized, and can adapt to the output device's resolution.
+Additionally, their declarative nature makes vector graphics stateless, such that all components of a vector graphic are always open to modification, and any modification can always be reversed.
+This makes vector graphics particularly simple to animate and modify interactively.

+However, the declarative nature of vector graphics also has its costs.
+Since every geometric object needs to be represented explicitly, the size of the image grows proportional to its complexity.
+For instance, ignoring compression, the size of a vector image with 1,000 geometric objects should be some factor of thousand times larger than a vector image with one geometric object (i.e. the space complexity is $O(n)$, compared to $O(1)$ of raster images).
+The complexity-dependence also translates to slower rendering speeds, since large, complex image files require more compute to parse and rasterize.
+As a side-note, this also makes representing of highly detailed, realistic images, such as photos, challenging.

+Currently, the most popular vector graphics format is Scalable Vector Graphics [SVG, @quint2003].
+Based on the XML markup language, SVG encodes an image as a tree of nodes representing (primarily) geometric objects, similar to how the browser encodes a webpage as a tree of nodes in the Document Object Model (DOM; represented in plain-text as HTML).
+SVG files are typically stored in plain-text format, with nodes enclosed by tags which may be given attributes.

+## Summary

+In this section, I reviewed the history, present state, and some general theory regarding interactive data visualization systems.
+There are a couple of key points which bear repeating.
+First, as discussed in Section \@ref(brief-history), there seems to have been a historical split in the interactive data visualization community.
+Oversimplifying somewhat, the older branch, originating in statistics, has focused primarily on applied data analysis and exploration, while the younger branch, stemming from computer science and the web ecosystem, has emphasized customizability and data presentation.
+Currently, this historical development has resulted in a scarcity of user-friendly interactive data visualization tools for data exploration, particularly in the R ecosystem [see e.g. @batch2017; @keller2024].

+Second, among the past and present interactive data visualization systems, there is an abundance of interactive features.
+These features range widely in terms of usefulness, complexity, and difficulty of implementation: some are purely graphical whereas others require the presence of specialized data structures.
+Further, as was briefly foreshadowed in, for example, Section \@ref(linked-selection), many of these features cannot be simply tacked on top of arbitrary graphics, but instead have intricate connections to the style of the visualization itself.
+These connections, and particularly those related to linked selection, will be the subject of large parts of Section \@ref(problems).

+Finally, I also briefly discussed some broader topics in data visualization, including data visualization goals, visual perception, the theory of scales and measurement, and graphics formats.
+While these topics are not specific to interactive data visualization, I still thought them important to touch on as they will be referred to later, in other parts of the thesis.

+In the next section, I will dive deeper into the challenges encountered while developing interactive data visualization systems, by discussing the four primary steps of the data visualization pipeline: partitioning, aggregation, scaling, and rendering.